xiphux/rehype-svimg/README.md

         inputDir: 'static',
         outputDir: 'static/g',
         webp: true,
+        avif: true,
         srcPrefix: join('images', dirname(filename)),
     })
     .use(html);
 const htmlContent = await processor.process(markdownContent);
 ```

-This configuration would read the file from `static/images/posts/20200101/splash.jpg`, write the processed images to `static/g/images/posts/20200101/splash.{jpg,webp}`, and produce HTML from the markdown with an `<Image>` component that had srcsets referring to `g/images/posts/20200101/splash.{jpg,webp}`, without needing to repeatedly type `images/posts/20200101/` for every image in the markdown.
+This configuration would read the file from `static/images/posts/20200101/splash.jpg`, write the processed images to `static/g/images/posts/20200101/splash.{jpg,webp,avif}`, and produce HTML from the markdown with an `<Image>` component that had srcsets referring to `g/images/posts/20200101/splash.{jpg,webp,avif}`, without needing to repeatedly type `images/posts/20200101/` for every image in the markdown.

 ### Configuration